 Joining Time Swap is easy, you can sign up online.
 To help keep people safe all Time Swap members have to provide two references before they can join the scheme.
 Your referees can be friends, family members, employers or a health professional who has known you two years.
 If you are swapping time with vulnerable adults on a one-to-one basis a DBS check will need to be carried out.
 You can contact the Time Swap project officers (number above) to find out more about this.
-You can also read the Time Swap handbook.
+You can find out more about this in the Time Swap handbook which you will be given when you join.